 As the weather gets warmer, your senior loved one will likely want to spend time outdoors working in the garden, going to outings in the park, having cookouts with the family, or taking walks around the neighborhood.
 However, damage from the sun can be significant and prevent him or her from enjoying the summer fun.
-The staff at Home Care Assistance, a leading provider of at-home care in Phoenix, have a few suggestions to help your loved one ward off the sun’s harmful effects.
+For home care, Phoenix Home Care Assistance have a few suggestions to help your loved one ward off the sun’s harmful effects.

 Wear Layered Clothing

 Adjusting between the summer heat and the cooling effects of air conditioning can be hard on your loved one’s body, but wearing a few extra layers of clothing can help him or her remain comfortable both indoors and outdoors.
 Natural fabrics like cotton can be especially helpful in allowing skin to breathe during the warmer months.